LukasWallrich/personal_webpage/content/authors/lukas/_index.md

 title: Dr Lukas Wallrich
 ---

 I work as a Lecturer in Organisational Psychology at [Birkbeck Business School](https://www.bbk.ac.uk/school/business), University of London.
-There, I teach on organisational psychology master programmes and primarily research how workforce diversity can be harnessed to improve organisational performance.
-Other research interests include the replicability of research in organisational psychology and beyond and the effect of intergroup contact on pro-social behaviour.
+There, I teach on organisational psychology master programmes and research how workforce diversity can be harnessed to improve organisational performance, and how we can improve the reliability of research.
+This includes co-leading [FORRT's Replication Hub](https://forrt.org/replication-hub/), acting as a Senior Editor for [*Replication Research*](https://replicationresearch.org), and leading the UKRI-funded project *Making Replications Count*.
+In addition, I am interested in intergroup contact research, and serve as Co-Chair of the [International Contact Research Network](https://contact-research-network.github.io/).

 I am also very interested in Open Science and an avid *R* user.
 In that space, I enjoy contributing to the development of tools that support open research - for instance, the [CiteSource](https://www.eshackathon.org/CiteSource/) package that supports meta-analyses.
 I have also authored three R packages, [rsprite2](https://lukaswallrich.github.io/rsprite2/), [timesaveR](https://lukaswallrich.github.io/timesaveR/) and [metaUI](https://lukaswallrich.github.io/metaUI/).

 In 2021, I completed my PhD at [Goldsmiths, University of London](https://www.gold.ac.uk).
 In that research, I focused on the relationships between intergroup contact and diversity beliefs.
-I am a member of the [Equalab](http://equalab.co.uk/) and former member of the [DIPlab](http://blogs.exeter.ac.uk/diplab/) research groups.
+During that time, I was a member of the [Equalab](http://equalab.co.uk/) and [DIPlab](http://blogs.exeter.ac.uk/diplab/) research groups.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_Lukas_Wallrich_academic.pdf" "newtab" >}}CV{{< /staticref >}}.